Noah0217/SQL-terminal-employee-tracker/README.md

 # SQL Terminal Employee Tracker

-<h2>Description<br><h4>A terminal based application used to create and track employees, assign roles, department, salary and manager to any employee, added to the database.
+<h2>Description<br><h4>A terminal based application used to create and track employees, assign roles, department, salary and manager to any employee, and added to the database.

 <h3 align="left">💻Languages and Tools🛠️</h3>